-First Aid kits are available in several locations in the school.
+First Aid kits are available in several locations in the school, i.e. each classroom, front desk, nurse's station.
 As well, staff members have been trained in First Aid.

 8.2 Disaster Plan

 Familiarize yourself with the School's Disaster Plan, including class fire drill and lock down procedures.
 If you are working with children away from their classrooms, lead them out of the building by the nearest exit.
 There is a red Crisis handbook in each classroom as well as at the front desk.